Department Head Series

 Whether you are new or returning to your role as an academic department head we are inviting you to attend the Basic Business Essentials program presented by RIT’s Institute Audit, Compliance and Advisement department.
 This program is filled with details necessary to the successful business of running a department at RIT.
 A number of our department heads have already attended this program in the past but are welcome to attend a refresher.
 This session will provide essential financial, employment, technical and compliance knowledge as well as tools in support of College/Department administration.

-Spring 2025
+Spring 2027

 Faculty Evaluations: Developing New Department Chair Confidence and Building Skills

-New department heads will receive an Outlook invitation.
+New Department Heads will receive an Outlook invitation.

-Join Vice Provost Christine Licata and a panel of experienced department heads for an information session and discussion designed to help you develop your own strategies for writing effective and defensible appraisals that are both summative and formative in nature.
+Join Vice Provost Christine Licata and a panel of experienced department heads for an information session and discussion designed to help you develop strategies for writing effective and defensible appraisals that are both summative and formative in nature.

 _______________